Drum Tower and Bell Tower of Beijing: Function

-Bells and drums were musical instruments in ancient China.
+Both bells and drums were used as musical instruments in ancient China.
 Later, they were used by government and communities to announce the time.
-The Bell and Drum Towers were central to official timekeeping in China in the Yuan, Ming, and Qing dynasties.
+The Bell and Drum Towers were central to official timekeeping in China during the Yuan, Ming, and Qing dynasties.

 The Bell and Drum Towers continued to function as the official timepiece of Beijing until 1924.
 That year, the Beijing Coup led to the expulsion of Puyi, the last emperor of the Qing Dynasty, from the Forbidden City, and the adoption of Western-style clocks for official time-keeping.

 History

 The Drum Tower was built in 1272 during the Yuan dynasty.
 At that time the city was called Khanbaliq and the tower was named the Tower of Orderly Administration (齐政楼 (Qízhènglóu)).
+The name symbolizes what were known as the comprising elements of the universe in ancient China, including metal, wood, water, fire, earth, the sun and the moon.
 In 1420, during the reign of the Yongle Emperor, the building was rebuilt to the east of its original site.
 The Qing dynasty carried out important renovations in 1800.
 Following the Beijing Coup in 1924, Feng Yuxiang removed the official status of the towers, replacing them with Western time-keeping methods, and renamed the building as the Tower of Clarifying Shame (明耻楼 (Míngchǐlóu)).
 Objects related to the Eight-Nation Alliance's invasion of Beijing and later the May 30 Massacre of 1925 were put on display, turning the towers into a museum.
-The upper story of the Drum Tower currently serves as the People's Cultural Hall of the East City District.
+The upper story of the Drum Tower currently serves as the People's Cultural Hall of the Dongcheng District.

 In the 1980s, after much repair work, the Bell and Drum Towers were opened to tourists.

+During the 2008 Summer Olympics, held in Beijing, three people were stabbed at the Drum Tower, resulting in one death.

 Architecture

 The Drum Tower is a 47 m-tall two-story building made of wood.
-The upper story of the building housed 24 drums, of which only one survives.
+The upper story of the building housed one main drum and 24 smaller drums, of which only the main drum remains.
 New drums have been made to replace them.
 Nearby stands the Bell Tower, a 33 m-tall edifice with gray walls and a green glazed roof.